What We Do

 Vision Statement

-Our vision is a world in which a girl’s education is not abandoned or taken away because of her gender; a world where she can freely pursue her education, still be a girl, and grow into an educated, skilled woman
+Our vision is a world in which a girl’s education is not abandoned or taken away because of her gender; a world where she can freely pursue her education, still be a girl, and grow into an educated, skilled woman.

 Our Values

-We are committed to including the school community and school boys in the conversation on gender equality.
+Inclusion: We are committed to including the school community and school boys in the conversation on gender equality.

 Integrity: We adhere to holding ourselves accountable and transparent in managing the organization in order to maintain public trust.